SilentNightx/XmageUpdate/README.md

 chmod 755 updateXmage.sh to set execution permissions
 ./updateXmage.sh to run

+If you don't have Xmage installed yet this will install it fresh for you.

 Wherever you run updateXmage.sh is where the mage-server folder will end up.

 If you want to keep the setting the same as default you can just delete the whole sed command.